MiSTer-devel/AtariLynx_MiSTer/README.md

 Lynx has built in rotation, supported by most games, using the Joypad Keys "Option2" + "Pause"

 # Savestates
-Core provides 4 slots to save the state.
-The first slot gets saved to disk and automatically loaded (but not applied) upon next load of game.
-Rest 3 slots are residing only in memory for temporary use.
+Core provides 4 slots to save and restore the state.
-First slot save/restore is available from OSD as well.
+Those can be saved to SDCard or reside only in memory for temporary use(OSD Option).
+Usage with either Keyboard, Gamepad mappable button or OSD.

-Hotkeys for save states:
+Keyboard Hotkeys for save states:
 - Alt-F1..F4 - save the state
 - F1...F4 - restore

+Gamepad:
+- Savestatebutton+Left or Right switches the savestate slot
+- Savestatebutton+Pause+Down saves to the selected slot
+- Savestatebutton+Pause+Up loads from the selected slot

 # Rewind
 To use rewind, turn on the OSD Option "Rewind Capture" and map the rewind button.